icanhasjonas/skydump/README.md

 - Node.js 18+ and npm
 - Cloudflare account (for Workers and Pages)
 - Google Cloud Console account (for OAuth)
-- B2 Backblaze account (for storage)
+- Cloudflare account with R2 enabled (for storage)
 - Email service account (Mailgun/SendGrid)

 ### 1. Clone and Install